Mesoscopic and Macroscopic Entropy Balance Equations in a Stochastic Dynamics and Its Deterministic Limit

 \section{Abstract}

-Entropy, its production, and its change in a dynamical system can be understood from either a fully stochastic dynamic description or from a deterministic dynamics exhibiting chaotic behavior.
-By taking the former approach based on the general diffusion process with diffusion $\tfrac{1}{\alpha}\mD(\vx)$ and drift $\vb(\vx)$, where $\alpha$ represents the ``size parameter'' of a system, we show that there are two distinctly different entropy balance equations.
+Entropy, its production, and its change in a dynamical system can be understood from either a fully stochastic dynamic description or a deterministic dynamics exhibiting chaotic behaviors.
+By taking the former approach based on the general diffusion process with diffusion $\alpha^{-1}\mD(\vx)$ and drift $\vb(\vx)$, where $\alpha$ represents the ``size parameter'' of a system, we show that there are two distinctly different entropy balance equations.
 One reads $\rd S^{(\alpha)}/\rd t = e^{(\alpha)}_p + Q^{(\alpha)}_{ex}$ for all $\alpha$.
-However, the leading $\alpha$-order, ``extensive'', terms of the entropy production rate $e^{(\alpha)}_p$ and heat exchange rate $Q^{(\alpha)}_{ex}$ are exactly cancelled.
-Therefore, in the asymptotic limit of $\alpha\to\infty$, there is a second, local $\rd S/\rd t = \nabla\cdot\vb(\vx(t))+\left(\mD:\mSigma^{-1}\right)(\vx(t))$ on the order of $O(1)$, where $\tfrac{1}{\alpha}\mD(\vx(t))$ represents the randomness generated in the dynamics usually represented by metric entropy, and $\tfrac{1}{\alpha}\mSigma(\vx(t))$ is the covariance matrix of the local Gaussian description at $\vx(t)$, which is a solution to the ordinary differential equation $\dot{\vx}=\vb(\vx)$ at time $t$.
-This latter equation is akin to the notions of volume-preserving conservative dynamics and entropy production in the deterministic dynamic approach to nonequilibrium thermodynamics {\it \`{a} la} D. Ruelle.
-As a continuation of \cite{jqq}, mathematical details with sufficient care are given in four Appendices.
+Our key result addresses the asymptotic of the entropy production rate $e^{(\alpha)}_p$ and heat exchange rate $Q^{(\alpha)}_{ex}$ up to $O(\tfrac{1}{\alpha})$-corrections as system's size $\alpha\to\infty$.
+It yields in particular that the ``extensive'', leading $\alpha$-order terms of $e^{(\alpha)}_p$ and $Q^{(\alpha)}_{ex}$ are exactly canceled out.
+Therefore in the asymptotic limit of $\alpha\to\infty$, there is a second, local entropy balance equation $\rd S/\rd t=\nabla\cdot\vb(\vx(t))+\left(\mD:\mSigma^{-1}\right)(\vx(t))$ on the order of $O(1)$, where $\alpha^{-1}\mD(\vx(t))$ represents the randomness generated in the dynamics usually represented by metric entropy, $\alpha^{-1}\mSigma(\vx(t))$ is the covariance matrix of the local Gaussian description at $\vx(t)$ that is a solution to the ordinary differential equation $\dot{\vx}=\vb(\vx)$ at time $t$, and $\mD:\mSigma^{-1}$ is the Frobenius product of $\mD$ and $\mSigma^{-1}$.
+This latter equation is akin to the notions of volume-preserving conservative dynamics and entropy production in the deterministic dynamic approach to irreversible thermodynamics {\it \`{a} la} D. Ruelle \cite{ruelle}.
+Our study follows the rigorous approach and formalism of \cite{jqq}; the mathematical details with sufficient care are given in the appendices.